Strava Feed Widget for Website. No-code - Poper

 Why Strava widgets need OAuth, and what that means for you

 Strava was founded in 2009 by Mark Gainey and Michael Horvath, two Harvard rowers who wanted a way to recreate the camaraderie of a college team after graduation.
-From the start, the platform was built around social verification: every activity you upload is timestamped, GPS-verified and visible to your chosen audience.
-The Strava API v3, which is the only sanctioned way for third parties to read activity data, enforces that same audience model through OAuth 2.0.
-When you connect Poper to Strava, you grant a scoped read token that respects your privacy zones, your hidden activities and your follower-only settings.
-Widgets that scrape strava.com without OAuth are violating Strava's terms of service and tend to get blocked within weeks.
+From the start, the platform was built around social verification: every activity you upload is timestamped, tied to your account and visible to your chosen audience.
+The Strava API v3, which is the sanctioned way for third parties to read activity data, enforces that audience model through OAuth 2.0.
+When you connect Poper to Strava, you grant a scoped read token that respects your hidden activities and your follower-only settings.
+Widgets that scrape strava.com without OAuth are brittle and tend to get blocked.
 Poper uses the official OAuth flow, refreshes tokens automatically, and never stores your password.
-You can revoke access from Strava Settings > My Apps at any time and the widget stops syncing instantly.
+You can revoke access from Strava Settings > My Apps at any time and the widget stops syncing.

 02